mcqua007/schwifty/README.md

 ## Setup Matching Brackets

 Use the VS code Extenstion 'Bracket Pair Colorizer 2', for matching your brackets.
-Then paste this in your `settings.json` to have the colors match the Shwifty Theme:
+Then paste this in your `settings.json` to have the colors match the schwifty Theme:

 `"bracket-pair-colorizer-2.colors": ["#f9a571","#56cbf9", "#9ba2ff"]`